iberisoft/CloudScale/README.md

 ### cloud/scale/id/global_position

 The device publishes the global position value.
 Payload is a JSON object:
 * `latitude`: latitude part of the current position; it varies from -90 to 90.
+It can be `null` if not defined.
 * `longitude`: longitude part of the current position; it varies from -180 to 180.
+It can be `null` if not defined.

 The device publishes this message periodically when the value has changed.